ljw1004/csharpspec/csharp/classes.md

 If a class contains the `Main` method ([Application Startup](basic-concepts.md#application-startup)) in which execution begins, the static constructor for that class executes before the `Main` method is called.

 To initialize a new closed class type, first a new set of static fields ([Static and instance fields](classes.md#static-and-instance-fields)) for that particular closed type is created.
 Each of the static fields is initialized to its default value ([Default values](variables.md#default-values)).
-Next, the static field initializers ([Constants](classes.md#constants).5.1) are executed for those static fields.
+Next, the static field initializers ([Static field initialization](classes.md#static-field-initialization)) are executed for those static fields.
 Finally, the static constructor is executed.

 The example
 ```csharp